Uganda set to impose social media tax

 Uganda's parliament has passed a controversial tax on people using social media platforms.

-The law imposes a 200 shilling [$0.05, £0.04] daily levy on people using internet messaging platforms like Facebook, Whatsapp, Viber and Twitter.
+The law imposes a 200 shilling [$0.05, £0.04] daily levy on people using internet messaging platforms like Facebook, WhatsApp, Viber and Twitter.

 President Yoweri Museveni had pushed for the changes, arguing that social media encouraged gossip.